greysweater42/dotfiles/README.md

-# vim
+# dotfiles
-my .vim folder
+my .dotfiles folder

-_vim_ folder also includes my _vimrc_ file, which is softlinked to _.vimrc_ in home directory (keeping all vim settings in one file makes version control much easier)
+includes all my files starting with "." from my home directory that are likely to be customised (.vimrc, .vim, .tmux.conf, .bashrc etc.)